Igor-Ivaniuk/karpenter-demo/1-ekssetup/README.md

     ]
 }
 ```

+Now we will add the identity mapping into the EKS cluster.
+We will use a separate user group in the Kubernetes RBAC.

 Create a Kubernetes group to view resources in all namespaces.
 The group name in the file is ```eks-console-dashboard-full-access-group```.
 Apply the manifest to your cluster with the following command:
 ```